-Your system includes a dedicated expansion-card slot on the system board for an integrated controller card that provides the integrated storage subsystem for your system's internal hard drives.
+Your system supports an integrated storage controller card that provides the integrated storage subsystem for your system's internal hard drives.
 The controller supports SAS and SATA hard drives and also enables you to set up the hard drives in RAID configurations as supported by the version of the storage controller included with your system.

-Removing The Integrated Storage Controller Card
+Removing The Integrated Storage Controller

-CAUTION: Many repairs may only be done by a certified service technician.
-You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
-Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product.

-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
-Open the system.

-NOTE: It is recommended that you remove the expansion-card riser 2, before removing the storage controller card.

-- 3. Push down the two release levers at the edge of the card to disengage the card from the connector. - 4.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
+Open the system. - NOTE: For easy access to the integrated storage controller, remove the expansion-card riser 2 before removing the integrated storage controller.
+See Removing Expansion-Card Risers. - Push down the two release levers at the edge of the card to disengage the card from the connector.As the card releases from the standoffs, the connector under the card disengages from the system board connector. - 4.
 Disengage the card from the storage-controller card holder on the system board. - 5.
-Remove the card. - 6.
-Close the system. - 7.
-Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals.
+Remove the storage-controller card from the system. - 6.
+Close the system.

-Figure 38.
-Removing and Installing the Integrated Storage Controller Card
+Figure 37.
+Removing and Installing the Integrated Storage Controller

+- 1. storage connector on the system board

-- 1. touch-points (2)
+- 2. touch-points (2)

-- 3. storage-controller card holder
+- 3. storage-controller card

-- 5. storage-controller card connector

-- 2. storage controller card

-- 4. release levers (2)
+- 4. storage-controller card holder - 5. release levers (2)

-Installing The Integrated Storage Controller Card
+Installing The Integrated Storage Controller